csmfduro/salaries/README.md

 Visualisation instructions - Jake Cowling
 1. Check if file path is still valid under the csvFilePath variable
 2. run code
-3. choose either question 7 or 8 by typing, alternatively type 0 to ecxit program
+3. choose either question 7 or 8 by typing, alternatively type 0 to exit program
 4. visualisation appears